Second law of thermodynamics in closed quantum many-body systems: Summary of results for macroscopically uniform case

-Importantly, this result states that Eq.~\eqref{eq:Summary_EntropyFormula} holds for any state representing iMATE, meaning that it is a more general formula of thermodynamic entropy density than the naive von Neumann entropy density~$S_{\mathrm{vN}}[\rho_L]/N$ or the entanglement entropy density.
+Importantly, this result states that Eq.~\eqref{eq:Summary_EntropyFormula} holds for any state representing iMATE.
+This should be contrasted with the naive von Neumann entropy density~$S_{\mathrm{vN}}[\rho_L]/N$ and the entanglement entropy density, which, in general, disagree with the thermodynamic entropy density (see Secs.~\ref{sec:Entropy_s^mac_localUniform} and \ref{sec:numerical_entropy} for details).
 Furthermore, this result implies that thermodynamic entropy density can be obtained by measurements of additive observables, as will be explained in Sec.~\ref{sec:method.measure.sTD}.
 These measurements only require preparations of quantum states representing iMATE at a \emph{single} inverse temperature $\beta$, in contrast to entropy measurements in thermodynamics, which require preparations of multiple thermal equilibrium states at different inverse temperatures.

 The fourth result is to derive the law of increasing entropy, another renowned formulation of the second law of thermodynamics under closed systems following adiabatic operations.
 To explain this result, we introduce a process consisting of a macroscopic operation and a relaxation process, which is regarded as corresponding to the adiabatic operation in thermodynamics.
 Suppose that, at time $t=0$, the system is described by the initial Hamiltonian $H_{0}$ and that the state of the system $\rho_{L}$ represents an iMATE at inverse temperature $\beta_{0}$.
 Until time $t^*$, we perform an arbitrary macroscopic operation $U_{L}(t,0)$, where $t^*$ is assumed to be independent of $L$.
 At time $t\ge t^*$, the Hamiltonian is taken to be a time-independent one $H_{1}$, and the system obeys the ``relaxation process'' defined by $U_{L}(t,t^*)=e^{-iH_{1}(t-t^*)}$.
 That is, the time dependence of the Hamiltonian is given by